Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 USC Stats and Trends

-- USC is 3-3 against the spread and 3-3 overall when the team notches more than 24.3 points.
+- USC is 3-3 against the spread and 3-3 overall when the team scores more than 24.3 points.

-- This season the Trojans have 11 turnovers, three fewer than the Fighting Irish have takeaways (14).
+- The Trojans have 11 giveaways this season, while the Fighting Irish have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.